y1tian9527/y1tian9527.github.io/_publications/paper_5.md

 ---
-title: "On the creep problem of soft-rigid interfaces: analysis of the normal contact behavior and application of creep models
+title: "On the creep problem of soft-rigid interfaces: analysis of the normal contact behavior and application of creep models"
 collection: publications
 category: manuscript
 permalink: /publication/paper_4